DavidMartinez16/Breast-Cancer-Microarray/README.md

 ## Exploratory Data Analysis

-For this case I used dimensionality reduction techniques in order to graph the dispersion of the 6 classed in 2 dimensions, such as **PCA** and **TSNE**.
+For this case I used dimensionality reduction techniques in order to graph the dispersion of the 6 classes in 2 dimensions, such as **PCA** and **TSNE**.

 ## PCA
 ![pca](https://user-images.githubusercontent.com/63115543/92185644-12c9d900-ee1a-11ea-9920-1c368a2a288d.jpg)